krisnamarie777/krisnamarie777/README.md

 Right now you just get a blurb I am still working on the website.
-If you are curious about the code you can poke at files but, honestly they are nothing special, yet.
+If you are curious about the code you can poke at the files but, honestly they are nothing special, yet.

 Hi, I am Krisna Marie from Bellingham, Washington.
 I am quirky and wanted to make a website that celebrated my unique voice and journey as a creative and designer.
 Every creative's journey is unique, and mine is no exception.
 I am relatively new to this journey.
 This website is a celebration of my curated works and the a journey in  creating, and expressing myself.